Bastani/GBStudio-VariableSetAllTo/README.md

-# GBStudio-LoadIntegerIntoString
+# GBStudio-VariableSetAllTo
-Plugin for GBStudio implementing Integer to String function
+Script to set a range of variables to an integer value